blogfoster/expect-mocha-snapshot/README.md

 ```
 ## Compatibility

-compatibility with `expect` and `jest-snapshot` is a moving target.
+Compatibility with `expect` and `jest-snapshot` is a moving target.
-the last version is compatible with "expect": "^26.1.0", "jest-snapshot": "^26.1.0" and "mocha": "^8.0.1"
+The last version has been tested with "expect": "^26.1.0", "jest-snapshot": "^26.1.0" and "mocha": "^8.0.1"

 ## License